Luigi Ferdinando Casamorata: Before 1849

-Born in Würzburg, Germany, Casamorata was the son of the Grand Duke's inspector Luigi Giacomo Casamorata, who stayed with the Grand Duke Ferdinando III in exile in Germany.
+Born in Würzburg in the Grand Duchy of Würzburg (now Bavaria), Casamorata was the son of the Grand Duke's inspector Luigi Giacomo Casamorata, who stayed with the Grand Duke Ferdinando III in exile in Germany.
 Already when he was seven years old, he moved to Florence and studied piano.
 In 1825, while he was attending law school at the university, he tried a competition for composition at the Accademia di Belle Arti with Ferdinando Giorgetti.
 At that point, he attempted a career in the theatre.
 He composed some ballets, but his attempts to write a comic opera were opposed by the producers, who forced him instead to debut with a dramma, Iginia d'Asti, first seen in Pisa in 1838 but was immediately jeered at in Bologna few months later (see also the section Librettos).
 There is information regarding two other attempts at dramas, of which there remains no trace.
 After his theatrical fiasco, he finished his studies in Law (he signed "Avv.
 Casamorata" for his entire life), but he never abandoned music.
 However, he became better known as a critic than as a composer.
 He wrote for Gazzetta musicale di Milano, La Patria, Il Nazionale, and Il Costituzionale, alternating his writing regarding music with political pamphlets.